How Long Can A Car Battery Sit Unused? [You Must Know]

 - The accessories products that are powered by battery, might not be on a full form or might not work at all.

-- There can be smells like burning smell, smell of rotten egg etc. As long as you sense one, go for an immediate inspection of the battery.
+- There can be smells like the burning smell, the smell of rotten egg, etc. As long as you sense one, go for an immediate inspection of the battery.